 Fleet Forum was formed in 2003 to encourage, facilitate, and develop relationships between humanitarian aid and development organisations all over the world.
 It has grown to encompass commercial transport organizations that share concerns about road safety, green practices, and fleet efficiency.
 It is an interagency association of more than 40 members, including NGOs, international organisations, the UN, academic institutions, donors, and corporate partners.
-The organizations that are behind the successful growth of Fleet Forum include International Federation of the Red Cross and Red Crescent Societies (IFRC), TNT, the UN World Food Programme (WFP) and World Vision International (WVI).
+The organizations that are behind the successful growth of Fleet Forum include International Federation of the Red Cross and Red Crescent Societies (IFRC), TNT, the UN World Food Programme (WFP), UPS, and World Vision International (WVI).

 The mission of Fleet Forum is to convene all of the various stakeholders that play a role in road safety and fleet efficiency in dialog and shared activities that will help save lives, by cost efficient, and will help save the planet.
 Through effective leadership in the development and implementation of standards-based solutions, Fleet Forum provides support to the aid and development and the commercial transport sectors in low- and middle-income countries, in the areas of road safety, cost efficiency, and environmental impact.

 Fleet Forum: Focused on Leadership, Cross-sector Dialog, and Standards-based Solutions

 Fleet Forum recognizes that the way in which economics, the environment, and transport-related deaths come together are at the very heart of effective transport operations.
 With this as a foundation, Fleet Forum has emerged as a dynamic forum and gathering place for organisations with the ideas, resources, and influence to discuss road safety practice and policy and to draw attention to the critical issues that road safety, transport, and fleet management issues present to our world.

 By taking a convening role as a gathering place for all those who work within transport, we believe that we can increase economic efficiency while protecting people and the planet.